 - 1. Students are to eat in the dining room only at the time assigned.
 Students are to report to the serving line at the beginning of their lunch period and stay in the dining area until the end of the period.
-Students who do not follow this rule will be referred to the office.
-Snacks are only sold during your assigned lunch time. - 2.
+Students who do not follow this rule will be referred to the office. - 2.
 It is expected that all students who eat at school, remain in the dining room for the full lunch period assigned unless excused by a staff member. - 3.
-State health requirements restrict the kitchen area and behind the s . erving line to kitchen personnel only. - 4.
-No cell phones or electronics in the serving line. - 5.
-No cell phones or electronics in the cafeteria for students in grades PK-5. - 6.
-Students will enter the cafeteria and proceed through the lunch line in an orderly fashion. - 7.
-While in the dining room all students will take a seat and remain seated during their assigned lunch period, except to return their trays. - 9.
-Students may bring food or drink from home for their personal consumption only.
+No cell phones or electronics in the serving line. - 4.
+No cell phones or electronics in the cafeteria for students in grades PK-5. - 5.
+Students will enter the cafeteria and proceed through the lunch line in an orderly fashion. - 6.
+While in the dining room, all students will take a seat and remain seated during their assigned lunch period, except to return their trays.

+- 7. Students may bring food or drink from home for their personal consumption only.
 However, these items must be ready to eat, as the cafeteria cannot cook, heat or prepare these items.
-Please bring your own condiments from home as well, or you will be charged for items taken from the serving line.
-For health and safety reasons sharing of food is discouraged.
+For health and safety reasons sharing food is discouraged.
 No outside deliveries are allowed.
-Also, storing of students' home lunches or snacks in kitchen refrigerators is not allowed. - 10.
-If the dining room monitor assigns a student a specific seat due to repeated violations of this code, the student will sit in the assigned seat until told otherwise. - 11.
-Students will follow all instructions of the dining room monitors and cafeteria staff.
+Also, storing students' home lunches or snacks in kitchen refrigerators is not allowed. - 8.
+If the dining room monitor assigns a student a specific seat due to repeated violations of this code, the student will sit in the assigned seat until told otherwise. - Students will follow all instructions of cafeteria monitors and cafeteria staff.